-- Advising an AIM-listed investment trust based in the Isle of Man in a multi-million Euro professional negligence claim against its former advisers arising out of a substantial corporate re-structuring in 2008.
+- Advising an AIM-listed investment trust based in the Isle of Man in a €40 million+ professional negligence claim against a top four accountancy firm and a silver circle law firm arising out of a substantial corporate re-structuring.

-- Advising one of the UK’s leading specialists in the sale, purchase and management of ground rent portfolios, in a multi-million pound claim against a major UK bank arising out of the alleged misselling of 26 separate swaps.
+- Advising one of the UK’s leading specialists in the sale, purchase and management of ground rent portfolios, in a multi-million pound claim against a major UK bank arising out of the alleged mis-selling of 26 separate swaps.

 - Advising a high net-worth husband and wife in connection with possession proceedings and a substantial damages claim involving the enforceability of a mortgage and wider considerations of various personal guarantees and other security purportedly provided by our clients to the Bank to secure company debts.